Paphos: Landmarks

 Paphos Castle stands by the harbor, and was originally a Byzantine fort built to protect the harbour.
 It was rebuilt by the Lusignans in the 13th century before being dismantled in 1570 by the Venetians, who were unable to defend it against the Ottomans who restored and strengthened it after capturing the island.
-Saranta Kolones, Kato Paphos, near the harbor, is a castle built in the first years of Lusignan rule (beginning of the 12th century) maybe on the site of a previous Byzantine castle.
+Saranta Kolones, near the harbor, is a castle built in the first years of Lusignan rule (beginning of the 12th century) maybe on the site of a previous Byzantine castle.
 It was destroyed in the earthquake of 1222.

 Among the treasures unearthed near Paphos are the mosaics in the Houses of Dionysos, Theseus and Aion, preserved after 16 centuries underground; vaults and caves; the Tombs of the Kings; and the pillar to which Saint Paul was said to have been tied and whipped and the ancient Odeon Theatre.
 Other places of interest include the Byzantine Museum and the District Archaeological Museum, with its collection of Cypriot antiquities from the Paphos area dating back from the Neolithic Age up to 1700 AD.
-Near the Odeon are the ruins of the ancient city walls, the Roman Agora, and a building dedicated to Asclepius, god of medicine.
+Near the Odeon are the ruins of the ancient city walls, the Roman agora, and a building dedicated to Asclepius.

 The mosaic floors of these elite villas dating from the 3rd to the 5th century are among the finest in the Eastern Mediterranean.
 They mainly depict scenes from Greek mythology.

 The city contains many catacomb sites dating back to the early Christian period.
 The most famous is Saint Solomoni Church, originally a Christian catacomb retaining some of its 12th century frescoes.
 A sacred tree at the entrance is believed to cure the ailments of those who hang a personal offering on its branches.

-A few kilometres outside the city, the rock of Aphrodite (lit.
-'Stone of the Greek') emerges from the sea.
+A few kilometres outside the city is the rock Petra tou Romiou, which sits in the sea.
 According to legend, Aphrodite rose from the waves at this spot.
-The Greek name, Petra tou Romiou is associated with the legendary frontier-guard of Byzantine times, Digenis Acritas, who kept the marauding Saracens at bay.
+The name is associated with the legendary frontier-guard of Byzantine times, Digenis Acritas, who kept the marauding Saracens at bay.
 It is said that to repel one attack he heaved a large rock at his enemy.